sarahlecam/GDPR-Compliance-Check-Tool/README.md

 To import the questions.csv file into the database:
 `python run.py --import-ques questions.csv`

+To import the recommendations.csv file into the database:
+`python run.py --import-recs recommendations.csv`

 To run the server after set up:
 `python run.py`